 The score of Currier's 'pseudoscientific' Gaian Variations recently was put on display for a full year at one of the world's premiere science museums, The London Museum of Science, part of an exhibition organized by their Climate Changing Programme.
 This website is devoted to showcasing the interrelationships between Currier's mixture of unabated musical creativity and his pursuit of higher scientific integrity, in particular a deeper and wider understanding of the implications of our changing climate.

 In 2013, Currier had a number of meetings with Senator Whitehouse (D-RI) and his staff regarding methane policy.
 Whitehouse, among those most deeply involved with climate policy in the United States Senate, and among those working most closely with the Obama administration, chaired a Senate committee hearing several months later on methane emissions (Environment & Public Works, November, 2013).
 Four months afterward the Obama administration released a methane strategy paper for the President's Climate Action Plan.

 Outside of his work on climate issues, Currier has been an advocate for broader understanding and recognition of Gaia theory.
-Currier co-authored Life's Tectonics (a chapter of the book Chimeras and Consciousness, MIT Press, 2011), with NASA scientist Paul D. Lowman, which helps to extend Gaian thinking through a current 'comparative planetology' viewpoint, in which recent data from Mars has helped to confirm that planet's lack of Earth-style tectonic plates helping to highlight the role that water, and life, play in the tectonics of our home, and helping to yet again underscore how, as Vladimir Vernadsky asserted, "Life is a geological force."
+Currier co-authored Life's Tectonics (a chapter of the book Chimeras and Consciousness, MIT Press, 2011), with NASA scientist Paul D. Lowman, which helps to extend Gaian thinking through a current 'comparative planetology' viewpoint, in which recent data from Mars has helped to confirm that planet's lack of Earth-style tectonics, thereby helping to highlight the role that water, and and hence life, play in the tectonics of our home, and helping to yet again underscore how, as Vladimir Vernadsky asserted, "Life is a geological force."
 The paper was cited at length before publication, when Lynn Margulis, its editor, was keynote speaker for a celebration of the 50th year of NASA's exobiology program.
 She quoted from the paper before her own concluding summation of Gaia theory.
-It was the last time that founders Lovelock and Margulis would be together, as well as the last writing by Lowman: Paul Lowman died less than a year later, and Lynn Margulis died suddenly two months following him.